• About — In The Heart of the Father

 If you feel the ground trembling beneath your feet, know this:

-It’s not to destroy you—it’s to deliver you.
 It’s not to end your calling—it’s to refine it.

 The Lord is saying: